sshillyer/cs325-p1/project4/readme.txt

 ----------------------------------------
 Usage
 ----------------------------------------
+We have included the original city text files in the root directory for ease of testing.
+These commands will output a corresponding .txt.tour file in the root directory.

-To generate our best (time-unbounded) solutions, execute the following command(s) (WARNING: this may take a number of years to complete for a full run, and may find better solutions as a result):
+To generate our best (time-unbounded) solutions, execute the following command(s) in the root directory.
+(WARNING: this may take a number of years to complete for a full run, and may find better solutions as a result):

 * python3 primsSubmissionTests1to6.py test-input-1.txt
 * python3 primsSubmissionTests1to6.py test-input-2.txt